fepitre/qubes-builderv2/README.md

                   build: vs2022/installer.sln
 ```

+In this example, stage artifacts of `installer-qubes-os-windows-tools` for `vm-win10`, build referenced by `vs2022/installer.sln` and stages `build` and `sign` located into `artifacts/components` are copied into the corresponding cage to `/builder/dependencies/components` using the same directory structure.
 This example shows how to specify multiple dependencies for different stages (build and sign) under a given distribution.